-4.2.
-Local coordinate systems
+B. Local coordinate systems

-Denote with \mathcal{C}i the coordinate system of node i.
-The source node of a trajectory has the coordinate system \mathcal{C}0 .
-In Fig. 3, if node A is able to measure distances to all its neighbors, via a ranging method, it can compute the sides and the angles for all triangles created with all pairs of neighbors which are also neighbors of each other.
-This would enable A to place itself in 0,0 of its local coordinate system \mathcal{C}a , and all its immediate neighbors at positions that satisfy all the range requirements known to A, ranges indicated by continuous lines in the figure.
+Denote with \mathscr{C}i the coordinate system of node i.
+The source node of a trajectory has the coordinate system \mathscr{C}0 .
+In figure 3, if node A is able to measure distances to all its neighbors, via a ranging method, it can compute the sides and the angles for all triangles created with all pairs of neighbors which are also neighbors of each other.
+This would enable A to place itself in 0,0 of its local coordinate system \mathscr{C}a , and all its immediate neighbors at positions that satisfy all the range requirements known to A, ranges indicated by continuous lines in the figure.
 To establish its coordinate system, A randomly chooses E as an indicator for its x^a axis and F as an indicator for its y^a axis.
 All the other neighbors are then placed in this coordinate system such that all the range readings are respected.
 Most nodes can be unambiguously positioned if they are neighbors with two previously positioned nodes.
 Node G for example is positioned immediately after E and F are positioned by choosing between two possibilities.
 It can be placed where it is on the figure, or on the position of G_1 .
 But if G were G_1 , it would have been close enough to E to have a direct link, so this possibility is eliminated.
 In the same fashion, all nodes around A(0,0) are positioned.
-Node B sets up a similar local coordinate system \mathcal{C}b , by initiating its axes using neighbors C and D.
+Node B sets up a similar local coordinate system \mathscr{C}b , by initiating its axes using neighbors C and D. Since a condition of global connectivity in a random ad hoc network is for the average degree to be at least 6 [16], in higher density networks most nodes will succeed in placing all their neighbors in their local coordinate systems.